 The key influencers in the Slovak media regulation are in a way or another associated with politics and politicians.
 Most of those sitting on regulatory bodies need in the first place the support of authorities (parliament or government) to be appointed in those positions.
 The Slovak regulatory environment is characterized by a dearth of vision and progressive thinking needed to spark innovative journalistic projects.
-Instead, hackneyed regulatory practices allow the Slovak news media market to get captured by a handful of financial powerhouses with dubious business practices and heavily anchored in political life.
+Instead, hackneyed regulatory practices allow the Slovak news media market to get captured by a handful of financial powerhouses with dubious business practices and close anchors in political life.
+The investigations into the killing of the journalist Jan Kuciak are unveiling a cesspool of corruption and organized crime that connects major media groups, politicians and criminals.